exemplator/exemplator/README.md

 # Exemplator

 This repository holds the Exemplator server.
+The website can be found [here](http://exemplator.xyz).

 ### What is Exemplator?
 Exemplator is a Java coding assistant that takes a function/code as input and searches GitHub for code snippets that use that function/code.